 The steps to open the Image Editor depend on where the image is on your site.

 In the Image Editor, you'll see icons in the top-right corner for each editing menu.
+Click the Adjust, Crop, or Filter icon to see each set of editing tools.

 Learn more about each editing tool in the sections below.

-Crop, flip, and aspect ratio
+Crop, flip, and rotate

 Click the Crop icon, then use the tools in the sidebar to edit your image.